Cavity antiresonance spectroscopy of dipole coupled subradiant arrays: Emitter input noise in the QLE

 For correlated emitters, it is possible to diagonalize the Lindblad term such that each decay channel is described by a damping operator which is a linear combination of all $\sigma_j^-$.
 We may perform the transformation back to the original non-diagonal form in order to find the input noise terms.
 To this end, let \textbf{T} be the real and orthogonal ($\textbf{T}^{-1}=\textbf{T}^\text{T}$) matrix which diagonalizes the matrix $\boldsymbol{\Gamma}$ as

 where $\lambda_j$ is the $j$th eigenvalue of the decay matrix.
 Defining a set of damping operators

 we may write \cite{ostermann2014protected}

-Obviously, this Lindblad term is diagonal and hence the HLE may be cast into the form given by \eqref{diagonal_HLE}.
+Obviously, this Lindblad term is diagonal and hence the QLE may be cast into the form given by \eqref{diagonal_HLE}.
 The input noise terms of the emitter operators $\sigma_{i,\text{in}}^\pm$ follow the transformation rules given by \eqref{Pi_op}.
-Transforming the HLE for any emitter operator $A$ back into the non-diagonal form gives the usual terms for the deterministic parts.
+Transforming the QLE for any emitter operator $A$ back into the non-diagonal form gives the usual terms for the deterministic parts.
 For the noise terms, however, we have

 where we have implicitly defined our correlated emitter noise terms $\xi_j$ as